 Students should check with their program office for the final deadline for their dissertation defense.
 The student’s final defense of the dissertation will be open to the public and all members of the academic community.
-Students are required to enter details of their dissertation defense, such as time, date, and location, online at the Graduate School website through the Graduation checklist steps.
+Students are required to enter details of their dissertation defense, such as time, date, and location, online at the Graduate College website through the Graduation checklist steps.
 Begin at the Graduation webpage.
 One can also browse scheduled dissertation defenses by visiting the Upcoming Dissertation Defenses page.

-The candidate answers questions posed by members of the committee and other members of the audience following an oral presentation of his/her dissertation.
+The candidate answers questions posed by members of the committee and other members of the audience following an oral presentation of their dissertation.
 At the conclusion of the defense, the committee will withdraw, make a decision with regard to the acceptability of the dissertation and its defense, and report its decision to the candidate.
 At least ¾ of the voting members of the dissertation committee (including at least one representative of each major area involved, in the case of interdisciplinary programs) must approve the dissertation.

 When the student’s dissertation committee chair has approved a defense, the student should assure that they have met all requirements for graduation including those in the graduation information obtained online.